maziac/number-plotter/README.md

 Also, it does not matter which number separator you use.
 Be it a space, a tab, a colon or what ever.

+If you, however, find a parsing problem please report it.

 Here are examples of number formats that are recognized:

 ~~~